Federal ecozones: Semi-arid Plateaux, Montane Cordillera

 - American badger

 NCC’s Sage and Sparrow Conservation Area shares a significant portion of its border with the South Okanagan Grasslands Protected Area, forming an integral habitat link between protected areas that allows for the movement of species between the Similkameen and Okanagan Valleys.

 Did you know?

-- This area supports one of the largest numbers of nationally rare plant species in Canada.
+- This area supports one of the largest numbers of nationally at-risk plant species in Canada.

 - It contains most of the remaining grasslands, shrub-steppe and low-elevation dry forests in BC.

 - It is a critically important movement and connectivity corridor that connects the larger Columbia Basin in Washington and the grassland habitats of the Thompson Nicola Valley.